-

 Query the FC with

-to get metadata.
+/sto get metadata.
 Keep it in state, or potentially use it before invoking a protocol if you’re worried about FC server update churn. -

 Query the FC with

-to get objects representing every protocol. -
+/pand{“request”:”get_protocols”}to get objects representing every protocol. -

 Parse the protocol objects and use the

-) to get values that the client can then use to specify argument values for running the protocol. -
+“callback_protocol”or“callback_script”within argument objects to call back to the FC with/q(or/t) to get values that the client can then use to specify argument values for running the protocol. -

 Provide a mechanism for code or a user to specify argument values.
 Pay attention to the

-, i.e. a protocol can’t be run if invoked without a mandatory argument set. -
+“argument_set_type”of the“argument_sets”containing the arguments.
+The FC will enforce“mandatory”,“minimum-one”,“maximum-one”, and“optional”argument_sets, i.e. a protocol can’t be run if invoked without a mandatory argument set. -

 When a protocol is configured and ready to be run, use the

-request method to invoke the protocol, with argument names as keys and values selected by the client/user. -
+/qor/trequest method to invoke the protocol, with argument names as keys and values selected by the client/user. -

 Parse the results to enlighten users or use in other software systems.